 British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

-19th-century American literature, with particular focus on works by women and African-Americans; the novel; the antislavery movement; digital humanities; open educational resources; writing in and about the disciplines.
+19th-century American literature, with particular focus on works by women and African-Americans and the novel; American antislavery literature; digital humanities; open educational resources; writing in and about the disciplines.

 short stories; crime, mystery, and suspense fiction; book reviews.